CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ```

 {{%notice note%}}
-Cumulus Linux allocates 100% of buffer memory to the default-lossy traffic pool by default.
-The total memory allocation across pools can not exceed 100%.
+Cumulus Linux allocates 100% of the buffer memory to the default-lossy traffic pool by default.
+The total memory allocation across pools must not exceed 100%.
 {{%/notice%}}

 {{< /tab >}}